An asymptotic for the Hall--Paige conjecture: The asymptotic expansion

 \begin{corollary} As $n\to\infty$ we have

 where $\inv$ is the proportion of involutions in $G$. \end{corollary}

 \begin{proof} We consider all connected partition systems $\psystem$ listed in Table~\ref{table:psystems} of complexity $\cx\psystem \leq 1$.
 These are listed again in Table~\ref{table:psystems-cx1} together with the relevant data.
-The calculation of $\gamma_G(\psystem)$ is mechanical in each case.
-For example,
+We now justify the listed estimates of $\gamma_G(\psystem)$.
+For $\psystem_0$, see Lemma~\ref{lem:gamma-pairing}.
+For each of the systems of complexity 1, we check that, in the notation of the proof of Proposition~\ref{prop:gamma-bound}, $t(\psystem, Y) \geq 1$ for each $Y \subsetneq \supp \psystem$; it follows that